 Public Safety Administration

-Public safety administration involves managing public and environmental safety workers, anticipating public safety hazards, and working to prevent them.
-There are a variety of career opportunities in many different industries, including government, public or non-profit organizations at the local, state or federal levels.
+Public safety administration involves managing public and environmental safety workers, anticipating public safety hazards and working to prevent them.
+There are a variety of career opportunities in many different industries, including government and public or nonprofit organizations at the local, state or federal levels.